eyeem/Public-API/notes/v3-planning.md

 ###Pagination parameters
 ***
 Pagination needs a facelift.
 Offset/Limit doesn't scale, and it can't reliably return all new items.
 Already in v2.2.0, some endpoints work with `before` and `after`.
 We should consider switching to either that, or possibly some timestamp based pagination.

+###Features
+***
+- return photog's twitter handle with photo data if available (for native clients, to make twitter sharing more interactive)
+- store and use venue's twitter handle (if provided by foursquare)
+- regular text + link in news (w/ targeting, available through ccc)
+- regular text + link as push notification (w/ targeting, available through ccc)
+- friendly urls for albums (eyeem.com/a/berlin)
+-